Renault Scenic review

 Design, interior & technology

 Renault’s Scenic is a sharply styled family car that doesn’t go overboard with the snazzy design touches.
 Functionality is the main focus, just as it should be in a family SUV.
-Materials and of a good quality in the cabin and we detected no squeaks or rattles on our test with the car seeming solidly built.
-The Google-based infotainment technology is good and Renault has retained physical control for the air-con, thank goodness.
+The materials used are of good quality, and we detected no squeaks or rattles on our test with the car seeming solidly built.
+The Google-based infotainment technology is good, and Renault has retained physical controls for the air-con, thank goodness.
 Read more about the Renault Scenic's interior, design and technology…

 Boot space, comfort & practicality